MadBomber/htm/docs/installation.md

 ```
 ✓ pg_trgm: Version 1.6
 ✓ pgvector: Version 0.8.1
-✓ timescaledb: Version 2.22.1
 ```

 !!! warning "Missing Extensions"
-    If extensions are missing, contact your database administrator or TimescaleDB Cloud support.
-Most cloud services include these extensions by default.
+    If extensions are missing, you may need to install them.
+On Debian/Ubuntu: `sudo apt-get install postgresql-17-pgvector`.
+On macOS: `brew install pgvector`.

 ## Step 4: Install Ollama